sohilakaraly340/git-assignment/README.md

 <details>
   <summary>
-    Div1 adds the following paragraph describing git as a version control system (read it)
+    Div1 creates a branch called "homepage-git-info" and adds the following paragraph describing git as a version control system (read it)
   </summary>

   ```html